dimagrshk/sds_digest/README.md

 Tests use mocking to avoid requiring actual LLM API calls or file system operations during testing.

+### Benchmarking

+The system includes benchmark evaluation using `JudgeLLM` to assess answer quality.
+The benchmark suite tests the question-answering capabilities against a curated set of 20 questions with expected answers and acceptance criteria.
+See [benchmarking.md](benchmarking.md) for detailed benchmark results, including accuracy scores and failure case analysis.

 ## Configuration

 The system requires API keys for OpenAI (if using OpenAI models).
 Configure these in `sds_digest/src/secrets.py` or through environment variables.